ETHZ-RobotX/smb_mission_planner/README.md

 ### Advanced features
 Add your mission types (e.g. to trigger a measurement instead of just reaching a waypoint):
-- Create a new mission class (similar to the `WaypointMission` in a new file).
+- Create a new mission class (similar to the `FARWaypointMission` in a new file).
 - Don't forget to inherit from `smach.State` and to implement the `__init__` and `execute` methods.
 - Add your new mission type to the `mission_planner.py` to use it.

 ## Where to go from here
 - Try to record and execute a mission plan
-- Modify the mission plan in the `mission_planner.py` file, by adding e.g. more mission states of the `WaypointMission` to the state machine.
+- Modify the mission plan in the `mission_planner.py` file, by adding e.g. more mission states of the `FARWaypointMission` to the state machine.
 - Add your mission types, e.g. to trigger a measurement instead of just reaching a waypoint.